 Lygia Clark, Planos em Superfície Modulada no. 4 [Planes on Modulated Surfaces no. Nr.
 4], 1957, Coleção Hecilda e Sergio Fadel, Rio de Janeiro, photo: Jaime Acioli, © Associação Cultural O Mundo de Lygia Clark

 The Kunsthaus Zürich, in cooperation with the Neue Nationalgalerie Berlin, is mounting the first Clark exhibition in a German-speaking country, and the most comprehensive worldwide since MoMA in New York in 2014.
-The exhibition was prepared over three years by curators Irina Grun, Cathérine Hug, and Maike Steinkamp.
+The exhibition was initiated and conceived by the curators of the Neue Nationalgalerie, Irina Hiebert Grun and Maike Steinkamp.
 In Zurich it has been curated by Cathérine Hug and brings together around 120 historical original works from renowned public and private collections in Brazil, the USA, and Europe – many of which are being opened up to the public for the first time.
 In addition, around 50 participatory works have been produced as replicas by the Associação Cultural O Mundo de Lygia Clark, enabling visitors to directly engage with Clark’s process-oriented approach to art.
 In this way, the exhibition ties back to Clark’s own understanding of art:

 « For me, making art is about developing as a person, which is the most important thing of all.
 Art should not seek to emulate a name or any kind of concept. » — Lygia Clark